toqawasfi/reading-notes/Class11.md

-Q1: upyterLab is a next-generation web-based user interface for Project Jupyter.
+Q1: JupyterLab is a next-generation web-based user interface for Project Jupyter.
 It allows users to arrange their workspaces with notebooks, code editors, terminals, and outputs in a more flexible and powerful way than Jupyter Notebook.
 Some key features and benefits of JupyterLab include:

 Multiple Document Interface (MDI): JupyterLab supports multiple tabs and panels, which can be arranged as per user's need.
 This feature provides users with more flexibility in working with multiple notebooks and other files.